 Too Focused On Weight

 The weighing scales can be a double-edged sword.
-If you’re trying to lose weight, it’s easy to keep checking the weighing scales to see how much weight you’ve lost.
-If we don’t lose weight, then this can be disheartening and potentially cause some people to think ‘what the heck, I might as well eat’.
-Try to make your number one focus to address any problematic eating habits you have or why you overeat, not how much weight you’ve lost or not lost- that way you’ll start getting results.
+If you’re trying to lose weight, it’s easy to keep checking the scales to see how much weight you’ve lost.
+Many people have a compulsion to weigh themselves daily.
+If we don’t lose weight, this can be disheartening and potentially cause us to think ‘what the heck, I might as well eat’ due to a sense of ‘failure’.
+Try to make your number one focus to address any problematic eating habits, not weight loss.
+Too much focus on weight loss can distract us from improving our relationship with food- once we improve our relationship with food, weight loss can be a positive by-product.
 If you want to weigh yourself, don’t do it more frequently than once a week.

-There are many reasons why we overeat, and each person is different.
-If you find yourself overeating on a regular basis, perhaps you can relate to some of the above points.
-Identify your own particular overeating triggers but be patient with yourself- don’t take on too much at once, just choose a couple of things you’d like to focus on.
-The only way we can make long-term changes is to be consistent, and to keep practising new habits- there’s no point trying something new and doing it really well for a couple of weeks but then going back to old habits.
+There are many factors involved in overeating, and each person is different, with their own needs, preferences and individual challenges.
+Try to pinpoint your own particular overeating triggers but be patient with yourself- don’t take on too much at once, just choose a couple of things you’d like to focus on.
+The only way we can make long-term changes is to be consistent and realistic, and to keep practising new habits- there’s no point trying something new and doing it really well for a couple of weeks but then going back to old habits!
 Try to get support from others too.
 The key to change is self-awareness, both in terms of our eating and our lifestyle.
-When we’re more aware of what, why and how we eat, as well as how we’re living, we can identify personalised strategies to help us make positive changes.
+When we’re more aware of what, why and how we eat, as well as how we’re living, we can identify personalised strategies to help us improve our relationship with food.